tintoy/dotnet-kube-client/README.md

 For information about `HttpRequest`, `UriTemplate`, and other features used to implement the client take a look at the [HTTPlease](https://tintoy.github.io/HTTPlease/) documentation.

+#### Working out what APIs to call

+If you want to replicate the behaviour of a `kubectl` command you can pass the flag `--v=10` to `kubectl` and it will dump out (for each request that it makes) the request URI, request body, and response body.

 ### Building

 You will need to use v2.1.300 (or newer) of the .NET Core SDK to build KubeClient.